Does wildcard FQDNs work in policies? The answer is No.

 As we all know, Wildcard FQDN firewall address should not be used in a firewall policy (Full details here).
-Simple explanation is that because the Firewall wont be able to query on to *.example.com when it tests the policy.
+Simple explanation is that because the Firewall wont be able to query on to *.example.com when it tests by the policy.

 There, however is a workaround.
 Use WEB-POLICY.